 A good inspection and test drive

 Your test drive is your first driving experience with the car, and it’s also an opportunity to inspect it before you buy.
-Look at the entire body’s condition for signs of damage, rust or any other issues.
-Inspect glass, mirrors and lenses for cracks or chips.
-Open everything you can, including doors, hood and the truck, to ensure proper function.
+Look at the entire body’s condition for signs of damage, rust, or any other issues.
+Inspect glass, mirrors, and lenses for cracks or chips.
+Open everything you can, including doors, hood, and the trunk, to ensure proper function.
 Check the tires, too.
-How worn they are will give you an idea of whether the car’s stated mileage is accurate.
+How worn they are will give you an idea of whether your first car’s stated mileage is accurate.
 Be wary of cars with very low mileage that have new tires.

-Under the hood and beneath the car, look for signs of leaks, damaged hoses or wires or anything else that looks to be in bad shape.
-Don’t forget to look at where the car is normally parked, too.
+Under the hood and beneath the car, look for signs of leaks, damaged hoses or wires, or anything else that looks to be in bad shape.
+Don’t forget to look at where the car is normally parked.
 Any left-behind fluid spots can indicate serious trouble.